Italy towns close down amid virus case clusters, 2 deaths

 CODOGNO, Italy (AP) — A dozen towns in northern Italy effectively went into lockdown Saturday after the deaths of two people infected with the new virus from China and a growing cluster of cases with no direct links to the origin of the outbreak abroad.

 The secondary contagions prompted local authorities in the Lombardy and Veneto regions to close schools, businesses and restaurants and to cancel sporting events and Masses.
-The mayor of Milan, the business capital of Italy, shuttered public offices.
+The mayor of Milan, Italy’s business capital and the regional capital of Lombardy, shuttered public offices.

+A 78-year-old man infected with the virus died in Veneto.
+A post-mortem test performed on a 77-year-old woman in Lombardy came back positive, though it wasn’t clear if illness from the virus caused her death.

-Hundreds of residents and workers who came into contact with an estimated 54people confirmed infected in Italy were in isolation pending test results.
+Hundreds of residents and workers who came into contact with 54 people who tested positive for the virus in Italy were put into isolation pending results of their tests.
 Civil protection crews set up a tent camp outside a closed hospital in Veneto to screen medical staff for the virus.

 In the town of Codogno, where the first patient identified in the northern cluster was in critical condition, closed supermarkets, restaurants and shops made main street practically a ghost town.
 The few people out wore face masks, which were coveted items after selling out at pharmacies.